CloudCannon/documentation/src/collections/_posts/2019-03-08-cloudflare-dns-beta.md

 **Features:**

 * Cloudflare DNS Beta
-* SAML onboarding flow for existing accounts
+* SAML transfer flow for existing accounts to disable password authentication

 **Fixes:**

 * Login security fix
 * Browser freezes when trying to rename a standalone page in the Explore view
-* Characters such as ä, ö, ü cause syncing errors with Dropbox
+* Characters such as &auml;, &ouml;, &uuml; cause syncing errors with Dropbox
 * General design tweaks